imgix/ember-cli-imgix/README.md

 **Note:** Front-end imgix libraries and framework integrations will not work with imgix Web Proxy Sources.
 They will only work with imgix Web Folder or S3 Sources.

+## Overview / Resources

+**Before you get started with ember-cli-imgix**, it's _highly recommended_ that you read Eric Portis' [seminal article on `srcset` and `sizes`](https://ericportis.com/posts/2014/srcset-sizes/).
+This article explains the history of responsive images in responsive design, why they're necessary, and how all these technologies work together to save bandwidth and provide a better experience for users.
+The primary goal of ember-cli-imgix is to make these tools easier for developers to implement, so having an understanding of how they work will significantly improve your ember-cli-imgix experience.

+Below are some other articles that help explain responsive imagery, and how it can work alongside imgix:

+- [Responsive Images with `srcset` and imgix](https://docs.imgix.com/tutorials/responsive-images-srcset-imgix).
+A look into how imgix can work with `srcset` and `sizes` to serve the right image.

 ## Installation

 From within an existing ember-cli project: